 State Public Policy Action

-The Florida AAUW Director for Public Policy, Patricia DeWitt, and the Public Policy Committee work together to identify legislative issues of interest each year.
+The Florida AAUW Director for Public Policy, Kay Smith, and the Public Policy Committee work together to identify legislative issues of interest each year.
 AAUW has provided us with access to Lexis-Nexis State Net, which searches filed bills for topics on education, economic security, and civil rights.
 From these and other sources, we choose bills for further investigation.
 We usually submit them to Kate Nielson for vetting, and once vetted, we can incorporate information about these bills to support or oppose into Florida AAUW Action Alerts that ask those who receive them to take action, just like the national AAUW Action Alerts.
 These Florida Action Alerts go out via Salsa (another resource national provides to us) to all supporters of AAUW in Florida, currently about 5,000 subscribers.
 If anyone is signed up for national Action Alerts, they will also receive Florida’s.
 Florida Action Alerts can be sent only to those in a particular geographical area, and can target certain legislators or all of them.
 For more information contact Pat DeWitt (see above).

 In addition, we communicate regularly with branch public policy officers and presidents regarding public policy issues and advocacy opportunities.
 The Director or any of the committee members would love to visit your branch and talk about public policy.

 Florida AAUW Lobby Days are held during the Florida legislative session annually.
 Watch for the announcement!
 The state budget provides for some assistance for our Lobby Corps.

 Branch Public Policy Action

 Branches are key to accomplishing AAUW’s mission, because it requires local action.
 This is especially true in the public policy area.